 But I hate this “right turn on red” rule even more as a pedestrian.
 As I wrote above, drivers are supposed to yield to pedestrians who have the green light to cross.
 But do you know what most drivers do?
 They forget the mere existence of people without wheels.
 Their eyes are on the traffic as they try to find a gap in the traffic and turn as quickly as they can.
 Ooops, too bad, right in front of you, a pedestrian was crossing.

 I find myself in this situation every day.
-I usually try to make eye contact with the driver to remind him that I have the right of way, the “walk” signal, and that I’m crossing the road.
+I usually try to make eye contact with the driver to remind him that I have the right of way, the “walk” signal and that I’m crossing the road.
 “Eh eh, here buddy, look at me!”
 It doesn’t work very well.
-Either you look tiny compared to the driver of a badass pickup truck, either the window are tinted, either the driver is on the phone (!) or looking to the opposite direction… it’s very rare that a driver notices my lame attempts at signaling I’m crossing.
+Either you look tiny compared to the driver of a badass pickup truck, either the windows are tinted, either the driver is on the phone (!) or looking in the opposite direction… it’s very rare that a driver notices my lame attempts at signalling I’m crossing.

 Last winter, a car bumped into me making a right turn as I was crossing.
 She had been looking to the left because she was checking the traffic.
 I was coming from the right.
 Oh, she didn’t hurt me at all—fortunately, she turned slowly and I jumped back as soon as it became obvious that she was going to… run over me?

 Immediately she stopped the car and backed out.

 “Fuck!”
 I shouted.
 “Didn’t you see me, lady?
 Pedestrian green light here!”

 To her credit, she seemed genuinely horrified by what could have happened if she has turned faster and hit me at full speed.
 I wasn’t hurt, I was mad.
 The bumper had just hit my winter jacket, it was fine.
 But my heart was beating fast because it had been the third close encounter with a bumper that week.